Do you need help with a legal case

 If you need legal help or advice to sort out a problem, it's not always necessary to consult a legal adviser.
 You may be able to deal with the problem yourself or with help from your local advice centre.
 This could be free help from your local Citizens Advice Bureau, a housing advice centre or a law centre near you.
 Some advice centres, such as law centres, are staffed by solicitors and other specialist caseworkers, and can offer free legal advice.

-You may also be able to get legal advice from other professionals such as accountants or other organisations such as trade unions and motoring organisations.
+You may also be able to get legal advice from professionals such as accountants or organisations such as trade unions and motoring organisations.

 Finding the right solicitor

-If you do need a legal adviser, you should choose one who has experience in the appropriate area of law.
-You may also want to check that the solicitor takes on cases funded by legal aid as not all firms do offer that.
-You can check this from the Find a solicitor section on the Law Society of Scotland website at www.lawscot.org.uk.
+If you need a legal adviser, you should choose one who has experience in the appropriate area of law.
+You may also want to check that the solicitor takes on cases funded by legal aid, as not all firms offer that.
+You can find a solicitor on the Law Society of Scotland website.
 You don’t have to know what firm you want to use.
 You can search by locality and topic.

 Other ways to deal with a legal problem

-When the case is a consumer case there are special schemes available to deal with traders out of court.
+For consumer cases, there are special schemes available to deal with traders out of court.

 Going to court without legal support

-You might decide that you are going to take a case to court by yourself.
-Here are some of the reasons why you might take this course of action.
+You might decide that you're going to take a case to court by yourself.
+Here are some of the reasons why you might take this course of action: